huangginny/huangginny.github.io/README.md

 Next steps:

-- ~~Project field would be divided into three parts: Java, Web and Mobile~~ I just don't have enough projects of my own.
+- ~~Project field would be divided into three parts: Java, Web and Mobile~~ I just ~~don't have enough~~have too many projects of my own now.
 I'm giving it up for now.
 - Make it a blog... probably.

 This page is always underconstruction.